python-trio/trio/README.rst

    - XX add test for UnboundedQueue schedules properly (only wakes 1 task if 2 puts)

+     and also for __bool__

-   - if we eventually get a model where we're comfortable about crashes propagating everywhere in a nice way, then we might want to switch to a model where control-C just injects KI immediately if possible, and otherwise at the next switch to an unprotected task, and leave it at that.
+   - if we eventually get a model where we're comfortable about crashes propagating everywhere in a nice way, then we might want to switch to a model where control-C just injects KeyboardInterrupt immediately if possible, and otherwise at the next switch to an unprotected task, and leave it at that.

      this would need to be the type of injected exception that propagates out of the task, though. (though if we're just